 Is Your School’s Marketing Fragile?

-I had a conversation with the director of admissions at a private Catholic school that is thinking about working with SchoolMint’s enrollment consultants.
+I had a conversation with the director of admissions at a private Catholic school that is thinking about partnering with SchoolMint’s enrollment consultants for our K-12 school marketing and consulting services.

 She told me that even though the school had record enrollment last year, they still felt their student recruitment process was fragile and within a few students of not meeting their goal.